-- It is static: The most critical number in the entire analysis is the operating income.
-If that changes, the optimal debt ratio will change. - It ignores indirect bankruptcy costs: The operating income is assumed to stay fixed as the debt ratio and the rating changes. - Beta and Ratings: It is based upon rigid assumptions of how market risk and default risk get borne as the firm borrows more money and the resulting costs.
+- 1. It is static: The most critical number in the entire analysis is the operating income.
+If that changes, the optimal debt ratio will change. - 2.
+It ignores indirect bankruptcy costs: The operating income is assumed to stay fixed as the debt ratio and the rating changes. - 3.
+It makes rigid assumptions relating beta to ratings: It is based upon rigid assumptions of how market risk and default risk get borne as the firm borrows more money and the resulting costs.